 Rouses Point is a very small village located in the state of New York.
 With a population of 2,210 people and just one neighborhood, Rouses Point is the 563rd largest community in New York.
-Rouses Point has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Rouses Point was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Rouses Point is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Rouses Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rouses Point is a village of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Rouses Point who work in management occupations (11.07%), food service (10.30%), and sales jobs (9.36%).

 Telecommuters are a relatively large percentage of the workforce: 8.61% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Rouses Point is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Rouses Point does not have a public transit system used by locals to get to and from work.

-The education level of Rouses Point citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.61% of adults 25 and older in Rouses Point have a college degree.
+The percentage of adults in Rouses Point who are college-educated is close to the national average for all communities of 21.84%: 20.61% of the adults in Rouses Point have a bachelor's degree or advanced degree.

 The per capita income in Rouses Point in 2022 was $32,340, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $129,360 for a family of four.
 However, Rouses Point contains both very wealthy and poor people as well.